How do I book a tour?

 We will provide you with both Arctic Suits and boots (as well as hats and mittens if you don’t have your own).
 You will need to wear warm clothing underneath that allows you to be active.
 We recommend multiple layers such as woollen thermals with and thick woollen socks.
 Bring your camera!
 Your guide can help you to set it up so you can capture the aurora on your adventure.
 BRING YOUR PASSPORT – sometimes your search will bring you across the border into Finland.

 Will I get a refund or a free trip if I don’t see the Northern Lights on the trip?

 We will literally go the extra mile to maximize your chances of seeing the Northern Lights, by doing our best to find clear sky.
 However, we incur the same costs every night for drivers, tour guides, cars, fuel, equipment, food, insurances, taxes, etc., no matter if we get to see the Aurora or not, that’s why we can’t provide refunds or free tours if we are unlucky.

 What happens if the weather conditions are bad?

 Our guides are amazing at what they do and will try to find the best location.
 They have several places they can go to to ensure you get the best view of the ´Green Lady` however keep in mind this is all up to mother nature and we cannot guarantee.
 Arctic Adventure Tours reserve the right to cancel the activity at any point for safety reasons.
 We however will offer to you an alternative activity/rescheduling or a full refund.

 0047 908 11 320

-Visit our shop in Tromsø city.
+Visit our shop and booking centre in Tromsø city.
 Get updates on tours, weather, info and free coffee and wifi.